simoneSantoni/data-viz-smm635/midTermProject/README.md

   -   the design choices behind the visualization and their rationales
   -   the data transformation and analysis tasks (if any) carried out to achieve the visualization.

-File format: or Students are free to pick-up the template the best serves their needs.
-I'll
+Regarding the companion document, students are free to pick-up the template the best serves their needs.
+I'll accept:
-accept:

 + report (.docx, .md, or .pdf generated via LaTeX)
 + beamer (.pptx, .md, or .pdf generated via LaTeX)
 + report + beamer

+Concise documents with high per word added value are welcome.

 # Modeling Tip